-If you have a pension and you file for Chapter 7 bankruptcy, you can probably exempt at least some of your pension and protect it from the bankruptcy trustee.
-The amount you can exempt depends upon the state in which you live, but it also depends upon the type of pension plan you have.
+If you have a and you file for Chapter 7 bankruptcy, you can probably exempt at least some of your pension and protect it from the bankruptcy trustee.
+The amount you can exempt is determined by the law in the state in which you live, but it also depends upon the type of pension plan you have.
 Not all pension plans are created equal; federal law protects some retirement plans in full, while other plans are partially exempt and others still are not exempt at all.

-Certain pensions are completely exempt under bankruptcy law, regardless of where you live.
-Bankruptcy law states that these types of pensions are not part of the bankruptcy estate, so there is no need to declare them exempt - the bankruptcy trustee generally cannot touch them.
+Certain retirement sources are completely outside bankruptcy law, regardless of where you live.
+Bankruptcy law states that they are not part of the bankruptcy estate, so there is no need to declare them exempt - the bankruptcy trustee cannot even touch them.
 These protected retirement sources are pensions and retirement funds at least partially funded by the employer:

 Some pensions cannot be exempted under Federal law.
 They are fair game for the bankruptcy trustee.
-Non-exempt pensions may include:
+Non-exempt pensions include:

-However, even if you have a pension you cannot exempt with a specific exemption, you may be able to use a wildcard exemption or a general personal property exemption, if available under bankruptcy law or state law, to protect at least some of the pension.
+However, even if you have a pension that you cannot protect under a specific federal law, you might be able to use a wildcard exemption or a general personal property exemption, if available under bankruptcy law or state law, to protect at least some of it.